Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

 Longer term forecast

 Commentators suggest that the UK is approaching herd immunity due to both the success of the vaccination programme and immunity of those who have already been infected by COVID-19.
 Infections are therefore likely to continue at a low level with occasional localised flare ups.
 But remember many of those aged under 50 years have yet to be vaccinated so the public should remain cautious until towards the end of June.

 The only potential threat is of foreign 'new variants of concern' against which the present vaccines are less effective, and scientists are working on booster jabs to guard against that threat.

 Advice for Seniors

-The simple safeguards to remember are still to:
+The simple safeguards to remember are to:

-Hence the mantra:-
+Hence the PMs new mantra:-

 A doctor in Bournemouth speaking on the evening news suggested that if you were sick with COVID at home it would be a good idea to have a little device known as a Pulse Oximeter handy (see photo on right).
 This measures the oxygen saturation in the blood and pulse rate by clipping the device on a finger and pressing a button; the reading should normally be at least 97%.

 If the reading falls to about 93% you should call your doctor for advice, and if the reading is consistently below 92% you should consider calling an ambulance or visiting A&E.